Likenttt/garmin-connect-iq-makefile-demo/README.md

 ## Why do I make this repo

-Garmin VSCODE has bugs to start simulator [Check this thread](https://forums.garmin.com/developer/connect-iq/f/discussion/276200/vscode-extension-failed-to-launch-the-app-timeout/1502579#1502579)
+Garmin VSCODE plugin has bugs to start simulator [Check this thread](https://forums.garmin.com/developer/connect-iq/f/discussion/276200/vscode-extension-failed-to-launch-the-app-timeout/1502579#1502579)

 So it is a workaround to use a makefile.